gowtham-b-14/ChatBot/README.md

 To get started using this application, please follow the steps below:

    1.Navigate to the directory where you have cloned this repository.

    2.npm Install.

    3.Add your Firebase API key to the .env file.
-You can obtain an API key by signing up for firebase or follow these steps https://www.youtube.com/watch?v=ql4J6SpLXZA&t=900s.
+You can obtain an API key and other required key's by following these steps ( https://www.youtube.com/watch?v=ql4J6SpLXZA&t=900s. )

-4.Run the command npm start to start the application.
+   4.Run the command "npm start" to start the application.